nixworks/public/news/2007/07/31/index.md

 ##### Nuradin Abdi
 ### [ Nuradin Abdi, a Somali citizen living in the United States, pleads guilty to providing material support to terrorists in connection with a plot to blow up a shopping mall in Columbus, Ohio. ](/news/2007/07/31/nuradin-abdi-a-somali-citizen-living-in-the-united-states-pleads-guilty-to-providing-material-support-to-terrorists-in-connection-with-a.md)
-_Context: Columbus, Nuradin Abdi, Somali, United States, shopping mall, terrorist_
+_Context: Columbus, Nuradin Abdi, Somalia, United States, shopping center, terrorist_

 ## [Previous Day...](/news/2007/07/30/index.md)